 Users have choices.
 And they can also choose to opt-out, too.

 A good welcome sequence gets someone excited about being on your list, what they should expect, and making sure someone whitelists your email messages—so they don't end up in the junk mail folder.

 Today, email marketing is about sending someone the right content at the right time.
 That means some form of marketing automation.

 But what do most marketers do?
 Blast you with generic, promotional, sales-style emails.

-Our inboxes are becoming so cluttered that roughly 30% of your list will die each year.
-People are dumping their old addresses for new ones.
+Our inboxes are becoming so cluttered that people are dumping their old addresses for new ones.
+Roughly 30% of your list will die each year.

 4) Strategy before tactics

 Like every piece in digital marketing, you need strategy before tactics.
 Email is only one tactic.

 A good email strategy is well-rounded.
 It's like a well-balanced diet: a solid blend of engaging content along with promotions and sales.